ignite/cli/docs/intro/docker.md

 Be patient, this command takes a minute or two to run because it does everything for you:

-- Creates a container that runs from the `starport/cli` image.
+- Creates a container that runs from the `starport/cli:0.16.0` image.
 - Executes the Starport binary inside the image.
-In this example, the `starport/cli:develop` image is on the `develop` branch so you can experiment with the next version.
-- Uses `-v $HOME/sdh:/home/tendermint` to map the `$HOME/sdh` directory in your local computer (the host machine) to the `/home/tendermint` directory inside the container.
+- Uses `-v $HOME/sdh:/home/tendermint` to map the `$HOME/sdh` directory in your local computer (the host machine) to the home directory (`/home/tendermint`) inside the container.
+Starport and the chains you serve with Starport persist some files.

 ## Starting a Blockchain